Enterprise-CMCS/mac-fc-github-actions-runner-aws/README.md

 3. Provision the Terraform module in this repository.
 4. You should now be able to push images to the org level ECR repository via a push to your main branch or a new release.
 An ECS Cluster and Service should be set up for you.
 5. See the [documentation](Usage.md) on usage of the runner on how to deploy runners to your service.
+6. For Slack notifications (optional), follow [these instructions to set up an incoming webhook](https://api.slack.com/messaging/webhooks) and store the webhook URL in GitHub secrets as `SLACK_WEBHOOK_URL`

 ### IAM Permissions